appsmithorg/appsmith-docs/.github/drafts/11404(Hubspot)/Outline/Files(Subpage-4).md

 * **List Objects**
     * Info
+    * Explain all the parameters and cross-link the common ones.
     * Video/Image
     * Example
 * **Create Object**
     * Info
+    * Explain all the parameters and cross-link the common ones.
     * Video/Image
     * Example
 * **Read Object**
     * Info
+    * Explain all the parameters and cross-link the common ones.
     * Video/Image
     * Example
 * **Update Object**
     * Info
+    * Explain all the parameters and cross-link the common ones.
     * Video/Image
     * Example
 * **Archive Object**
     * Info
+    * Explain all the parameters and cross-link the common ones.
     * Video/Image
     * Example
 * **Search Object**
     * Info
+    * Explain all the parameters and cross-link the common ones.
     * Video/Image
     * Example
 * **GDPR Delete**
     * Info
+    * Explain all the parameters and cross-link the common ones.
     * Video/Image
     * Example